Dreamworld a ghost town on the first day of school holidays, chief executive steps down

 Children in Queensland are finally free from school for two weeks — but don't expect to see them celebrating their holidays at Dreamworld.

-The Gold Coast theme park, which has been dragged through the mud for the past two weeks at the coronial inquest into the 2016 deaths of Cindy Low, Kate Goodchild, Luke Dorsett and Roozi Araghi, has been a ghost town since the court case started.
+The Gold Coast theme park, which has been dragged through the mud for the past two weeks at the coronial inquest into the 2016 deaths of former Kawerau woman Cindy Low, Kate Goodchild, Luke Dorsett and Roozi Araghi, has been a ghost town since the court case started.

 Even after the first two-week block of the inquest ended on Friday, it's clear the theme park's usual school holiday customers are protesting with their wallets and patronage.

-The publication was also unable to spot more than a single person riding The Giant Drop — one of the theme park's most popular rides — and by 12pm the queue for the usually packed Rocky Hollow Log Ride was non-existent.
+The publication was also unable to spot more than one person riding The Giant Drop — one of the theme park's most popular rides — and by midday the queue for the usually packed Rocky Hollow Log Ride was non-existent.

 But the stark drop in holiday traffic and the damning evidence tabled at the coronial inquest in the past fortnight has barely affected parent company Ardent Leisure.